pure-css/pure/README.md

 $ grunt
 ```

+### Build Files

 Now, all Pure CSS files should be built into the `pure/build/` directory.
 All
 files that are in this build directory are also available on the CDN.
 The naming
 conventions of the files in the `build/` directory follow these rules:

+* `[module]-core.css`: The minimal set of styles, ususally structural, that
+  provide the base on which the rest of the module's styles build.

 * `[module]-nr.css`: Rollup of `[module]-core.css` + `[module].css` +
   `[module]-[feature].css` from the `src/[module]/` dir.
 This is the